 The title of this blog is taken from the “This Is Your Brain On Drugs” public service announcement that was run by the Partnership for a Drug-Free America in the 1980s.

 The video shows a man talking about the dangers of drugs.
 He holds up an egg and says, “This is your brain.”
 Next he turns to a hot frying pan on a stove and says, “This is drugs.”
 He then cracks open the egg, fries it, and says, “This is your brain on drugs.”
 Finally he looks up at the camera and asks, “Any questions?”

 Why is a wealth management firm talking about brains getting fried?

 It’s to remind everyone that powerful stimulants can impact our investment behavior.
-Drugs are stimulants, for sure, but so is money, especially when money is the focus of emotional media and unsettling headlines.
+Drugs are stimulants, for sure, but so is money.

-The following is taken directly from the transcript of Mr. Sehgal’s YouTube video for The Big Thing that highlights his book:
+The following is from a transcript of Sehgal’s YouTube video that highlights his book:

 Yes, your brain also gets fried on money.

 Even without this research, however, I think we have all felt our brains light up on stock market related emotionally-charged days – especially during drops.

 Just as it is almost impossible to resist slowing down and taking a look at a car wreck, it is very difficult to resist sensational headlines like:

 “U.S. Stocks Post Worst 10 Days In Recent History”